Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creates a file containing a text writes into the file ls-cwd-content the result of the command ls -la duplicates the last line of the file iacta
+creates a file containing a text writes into the file ls-cwd-content the result of the command ls -la duplicates the last line of the file iacta deletes all the regular files with a js extension that are present in the current directory and all its subfolders counts the number of directories and sub-directories in the current directory